Question: What Happens if I Leave the Matrimonial Home in Ontario?

 Finance Matters: Repercussions on Support Payments and Division of Assets

 Departing the matrimonial home can also trigger financial implications.
-Firstly, it can impact spousal support and child support payments.
+It can impact spousal support and child support payments.
 The court may consider the spouse who left the home as financially able to support themselves and their children, affecting the settlement amounts.

 Children at the Center: Effects on Custody and Access